linkeddatacenter/kees/README.md

 The **KEES vocabulary** defines few new terms the  http://linkeddata.center/kees/v1#  namespace ( usual prefix *kees:*).
 It consists of some OWL classes and properties, mainly derived from existing ontologies.

 All knowledge base building activities MUST be traced using PROV ontology.
-KEES require that every build activity must be associated with a plan.
+KEES requires that every build activity must be associated with a plan.

-The main classes introduced by KEES vocabulary are **kees:IngestionPlan** and **kees:ReasoningPlan**; both that are specialization of prov:Plan class.
-The first describes how to create a graph in the knowledge base extracting facts from a data source, the second describes how to materialize new information from existing knowledge base facts.
+The main classes introduced by KEES vocabulary is the **kees:Plan**.
+A plan  describes how to create or update a named graph in the knowledge base extracting facts from a data source or from axioms.

 A **kees:KnowledgeBase** is defined as a subclass of a sd:Dataset